OSHAA 30-Hours Professional Diploma in Neurology

 The OSHAA 30-Hours Professional Diploma in Neurology is designed for participants seeking a clear and practical understanding of the human nervous system and common neurological conditions.
 It is particularly suitable for:

-• Healthcare assistants, care workers, and support staff working with individuals affected by neurological disorders
+• Counselors & Social Workers: Professionals working with individuals affected by neurological conditions.

 This course offers accessible and professionally relevant training for any participant involved in the care, support, or study of neurological health.